tari-labs/tari-university/src/protocols/protocols.md

 ## Purpose

-A blockchain protocol is a common term for consensus methods.
-These methods are different systems that are implemented to reach consensus and validate transactions within a blockchain network [[1]].
+Users often take blockchain protocols for granted when analyzing the potential of a cryptocurrency.
+The different blockchain protocols used can play a prominent role in the success of a cryptocurrency [[1]].

 ## Definitions